-Are you traveling alone for the first time or are you a seasoned pro?
+Are you travelling alone for the first time or are you a seasoned pro?
 Either way, you need to get your mind right and do a few things to prepare yourself for traveling alone.
-By doing these things before you head out on your solo adventure, you will be doing all you can to ensure you have the time of your life.
+Since our world has completely changed, traveling solo may become something you have to start doing because of Covid-19.
+By doing the these tips before you head out on your solo adventure, you will be doing all you can to ensure you have the time of your life.

-Tips for Traveling Alone for the First Time
+Tips for Travelling Alone for the First Time

 Have a rough itinerary

 This is important because you need to have an idea of what you will be doing and where you will be going.
 Take the time to come up with an itinerary BEFORE you leave home so that you don’t have to spend time trying to figuring it out while you’re on vacation.